Shubhodip-Konar/Faultxcel/README.md

 # Faultxcel
 Fault seal analysis: Reservoir juxtaposition and SGR triangular diagram

-Faultxcel is macro based excel to determine the fault associated uncertainties.
+'Faultxcel' is a macro based excel to determine the fault associated uncertainties.
 The excel can be helpful during hydrocarbon prospect analysis.
 It generates triangular juxtaposition and shale gauge ratio diagram.
 Analysis on fault geometry and across fault pressure difference can be done to reduce uncertainty associated with fault sealing.

 # Installation